Year c. 1965

 Betty Woodman was born in 1930 in Norwalk, Connecticut.
-She attended Alfred University from 1948 to1950.
+She attended Alfred University from 1948 to 1950.
 Woodman lived for a time in Colorado, teaching at the University of Colorado Boulder along with her husband George Woodman, also an artist and teacher.
-More recently she has traveled and lived in Italy where she garners inspiration for many of her pieces.
-Woodman often experiments with the ceramic vessel form in unique ways, using bright colors and joining and interlocking pieces of clay together to create new forms.
-Woodman's work resides in many museum collections and she has held solo exhibitions all over the world.
+Later she traveled and lived in Italy where she garnered inspiration for many of her pieces.
+Woodman often experimented with the ceramic vessel form in unique ways, eventually using bright colors and joining and interlocking pieces of clay together to create new forms.
+Her late work often included large-scale installations made of clay, sometimes combined with paintings.
+Woodman passed away January 2, 2018 at the age of 87.
+Woodman’s pieces reside in many museum collections and have been included in solo exhibitions all over the world.
 This is an example of her early work.

 Not currently on view